CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 A security policy for the directory service MUST be created.
 This SHOULD be coordinated with the overarching security concept of the entire institution.

-#### APP.2.1.A2 Planning of the use of directory services [Data protection officer, specialist responsible persons]
+#### APP.2.1.A2 Planning the Use of Directory Services [Data Protection Officer, Specialist Responsible]

 The use of directory services MUST be carefully planned.
 In addition to determining the use of the directory service, a model of object classes and attribute types MUST be developed that meets the requirements of the intended use.
 During the planning of the directory service, staff representatives and data protection officers MUST be involved.
 A needs-based authorization concept for directory service MUST be designed.
 In general, the planned directory service structure SHOULD be fully documented.
 Actions SHOULD be planned to prevent the unauthorized collection of data from the directory service.

 #### APP.2.1.A3 Establishment of Access Permissions on Directory Services [Specialists]

 The administrative tasks for the administration of the directory service itself as well as for the actual management of the data MUST be strictly separated.
-The administrative activities SHOULD be delegated in a way that does not overlap as much as possible.
+The administrative activities SHOULD be delegated in such a way as to avoid any overlap.
 All administrative tasks and permissions SHOULD be sufficiently documented.

 The access rights of the user and administrator groups MUST be configured and implemented based on the created security policy.
 When merging multiple directory service trees, the resulting effective rights MUST be controlled.